Negative amortization: Index

+Margin

 Often disclosed in the adjustable rate rider of a Deed of Trust, the margin is determined by the lender and is used to calculate the interest rate.
 Often the loan originator can increase the margin when structuring the product for the borrower.
 An increase to the margin will also increase the borrower's interest rate, but will improve the yield spread premium which the loan originator may receive as compensation from the lender.

-- Fully indexed rate (F.I.R.)
+Fully indexed rate (F.I.R.)

 The fully indexed rate is the sum of the margin and the current index value at the time of adjustment.
 The F.I.R. is the "interest rate" and determines the interest only, 30 year and 15 year amortized payments.
 Most adjustable rate products have caps on rate adjustments.
 If the note provides for a single adjustment not to exceed an increase by more than 1.5, and the variable index, for example, increased by 2.5 since the last adjustment, the fully indexed rate will top out at a maximum adjustment of 1.5, as stated in the note, for that particular adjustment period.
 Often the F.I.R. is used to determine the debt to income ratio when qualifying a borrower for this loan product.